* An abbreviated version of this article is published in the Advocate Jan 2022

 The courts have emphasized that a Certificate of Pending Litigation (“CPL”) is an extraordinary pre-judgment mechanism.
-Most commonly, where a CPL is based on an alleged estate or interest in land, it is intended only to protect a valid claim to such an interest until the dispute can be resolved.
-2)
+Most commonly, where a CPL is based on an alleged estate or interest in land, it is intended solely to protect a valid claim to such an interest until the dispute can be resolved.
+2

 It is often said to be improper to file a CPL as leverage to secure a financial claim.
 3

 Since CPLs are routinely and properly filed to protect in rem claims, I take such comments to mean that CPLs must not be filed to obtain a juridical advantage where there is no valid basis for filing them.

 I have spoken at a number of seminars over the use of CPLs as a pressure tactic.

 I have also frequently been retained by parties asserting and opposing CPLs, often in emergency circumstances.
 In fact, the CPLs can be such a central feature in these cases that the outcome of a preliminary court hearing may effectively determine the entire course of the proceedings.